paed01/smqp/API.md

   - `expiration`: Expire message after milliseconds

 ### `message.ack([allUpTo])`

 Acknowledge message

 - `allUpTo`: boolean, consider all messages above this one to be acknowledged as well

 ### `message.nack([allUpTo, requeue])`

 Reject message.

-NB!
-Beware of `requeue` argument since the message will immmediately be returned to queue and consumed, ergo an infinit loop and maximum call stack size exceeded error unless some precautions are made.

 - `allUpTo`: boolean, consider all messages above this one to be rejected as well
 - `requeue`: boolean, requeue messages

+> NB!
+Beware of `requeue` argument since the message will immmediately be returned to queue and consumed, ergo an infinite loop and maximum call stack size exceeded error.
+Unless! some precautions are taken.

 ### `message.reject([requeue])`

 Same as `nack(false, true)`